nathan818fr/ulauncher-RCE/README.md

-# Ulauncher RCE
+# Ulauncher RCE • GHSA-5vr2-67v3-4c7f

+**✅ Fixed in version 5.15.4**

 ## Description

-Ulauncher v5 is vulnerable to a 1-click remote code execution (RCE) vulnerability due to:
+Ulauncher v5 (from 3.0.0 to 5.15.3) is vulnerable to a 1-click remote code
+execution (RCE) vulnerability due to:

 - A publicly accessible WebSocket API, which can be used from any website opened in a browser (since there is no same-origin policy for WebSockets).